JCSDA/jedi-docs/docs/developer/jedi_environment/vagrant.rst

 Either option will create a configuration file in the current directory called :code:`Vagrantfile`.
 The main difference is that Option 1 will install Singularity by default.
 For option 2, you will have to enter a few :ref:`additional commands <install-sing-from-vagrant>` to explicitly install Singularity.

-D: Allocate Sufficient Memory for the Virtual Machine
+D: Allocate Sufficient Resources for the Virtual Machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We have noticed that the default memory size (1 GB) specified in Vagrantfile is potentially problematic in that it may not be enough memory to support running some simulators (e.g., MPAS), and possibly the cause of corruption of the Singularity image when downloading that image.
-Increasing the memory size to 4 GB seems to remedy these situations.
+We have noticed that the default memory size (1 GB) specified in Vagrantfile is not enough to run some tests and applications (e.g. MAPS, FV3).
+Since this is comparable to the size of the Singularity image file, you may even run into problems just entering the container.

-To increase memory, edit the Vagrantfile and find the section for the provider (virtualbox) specific configuration.
-This is a section that looks like:
+Furthermore, some of the tests require 6 MPI threads.
+This is particularly true for FV3 but it also holds for some tests in ufo that are designed to assess parallel IO.

+So, you will need to edit the Vagrantfile.
+Look for the following section that specifies the provider-specific configuration (in our case this is virtualbox).
+Change the :code:`vb.memory` (in MB) and :code:`vb.cpus` fields as shown here:

 .. code:: bash